 Cars (CARS) Gets a Buy Rating from Barrington

-According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 12.8% and a 51.0% success rate.
-Prestopino covers the Services sector, focusing on stocks such as Points International, Kar Auction Services, and Liquidity Services.
+According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 14.0% and a 51.3% success rate.
+Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Points International, and Liquidity Services.

-Cars has an analyst consensus of Strong Buy, with a price target consensus of $12.50.
+Currently, the analyst consensus on Cars is a Strong Buy with an average price target of $12.50.

 See today’s analyst top recommended stocks >>